-NFL Trade Rumors: Aqib Talib Headed To Rams With 2018 Draft Pick To Broncos, According To ‘NFL Network’
+NFL Trade Rumors: Broncos’ Aqib Talib Headed To Rams For 2018 Draft Pick, According To ‘NFL Network’

 — NFL (@NFL) March 9, 2018

-As of this report, the Los Angeles Rams are listed at Vegas Insider on the NFL future odds with 18 to 1 odds to win the Super Bowl.
-That has them tied with Seattle and the Houston Texans for sixth overall on the listing as the Patriots (11/2) and Eagles (8/1) lead all teams.
+As of this report, the Los Angeles Rams are listed at Vegas Insider on the NFL future odds with 18-1 odds to win the Super Bowl.
+That has them tied with Seattle and the Houston Texans for sixth overall on the listing as the Patriots (11-2) and Eagles (8-1) lead all teams.